 Only Lift Within the Height & Weight Capacity Limited

 All forklifts come with a height and weight limited.
 It is extremely important that you only lift within the limited that will be noted in your user handbook.
 If you lift outside of the manufacturers noted limited, there is real risk that the forklift could overturn which is dangerous for the operator, anyone nearby and the forklift itself.
-With this in mind, you should think before lifting any item and ensure you buy the appropriate unit for your requirements.
+With this in mind, you should think before lifting any item and ensure you buy the appropriate unit and forklift safety cage for your requirements.

 Travel and Sensible Speeds

 It goes without saying that you should only operate your forklift at speeds that are appropriate for the environment.
 If you are traveling at slower, safer speeds you will have more time to react to your environment.
 It will also ensure that you can travel past obstacles without unintentionally colliding with the nearby objects.

 When operating the forklift, you need to be aware of anyone that is nearby to you whilst you’re driving.
 This is like driving a car whereby you need stay focused.
 You can prevent hazards by being alert.
 Equally, anyone working in an environment should wear appropriate clothing so that they are visible.